 The lockout-shortened 2012-13 NHL campaign will always seem a bit weird when looking back and comparing it to other seasons.
-That season’s Calder Trophy winner, Jonathan Huberdeau, played all 48 games but scored just 14 goals and 31 points.
-Even stretched out over an 82-game pace, that’s just 24 goals and 53 points across a full season.
+That season’s Calder Trophy winner, Jonathan Huberdeau of the Florida Panthers, played all 48 games but scored 14 goals and 31 points.
+Even stretched out over an 82-game pace, that’s just 24 goals and 53 points across an entire season.
 On top of that, he registered a minus-15 rating while skating just a touch under 17 minutes per game.

 The first of two Colorado Avalanche forwards on this list, Gabriel Landeskog played all 82 games at the NHL level his rookie year just months after being the second overall pick in the 2011 NHL Draft.
-Landeskog tied Ryan Nugent-Hopkins, the first overall selection that same season, with 52 points for the rookie lead, but the Avalanche winger notched 22 goals, four more than his fellow first-year forward.
-The 19-year-old also recorded an impressive plus-20 rating.
+Landeskog tied Ryan Nugent-Hopkins, the first overall selection that same year, with 52 points for the rookie lead.
+However, the Avalanche winger notched 22 goals, four more than his fellow first-year forward while recording an impressive plus-20 rating, helping him edge out Nugent-Hopkins for the award.

 At 19 years old, Tyler Myers became the first defenseman to take home the Calder Trophy since Barret Jackman during the 2002-03 NHL campaign.
 Myers tallied 11 goals and 48 points during his rookie season and both are still the highest totals he’s produced in a single season.
-The massive 6-foot-8 blueliner also notched 133 blocked shots and 89 hits.
+The massive 6-foot-8 blueliner also notched 133 blocked shots and 89 hits, showing that he was more than just offense for the Sabres.

 10. Patrick Kane – Chicago Blackhawks – 2007-08